National Park Foundation: Great American Outdoors Act

 In 2020, the United States Congress passed the Great American Outdoors Act, a piece of legislation which will provide $9.5 billion in funding over five years to address the backlog of needed maintenance across the national parks.
 In an opinion piece published by Fox News, NPF's president and CEO Will Shafroth wrote that the bill would help free up private funds to focus on improving accessibility to parks and visitor experience, as well as habitat, wildlife and cultural preservation.

-Effects of government shutdowns on funding and operations of U.S. National Parks
+Effects of government shutdowns on funding and operations of U.S. national parks

-The 2019 U.S. government shutdown lasted from December 22, 2018, to January 25, 2019, and impacted several areas of the government, which included the National Park Service and the National Park Foundation.
-News outlets reported on damage that was inflicted on parks because of national park staff unable to work during the shutdown, as the parks remained open without staff to attend to them.
+The 2019 U.S. government shutdown lasted from December 22, 2018, to January 25, 2019, and impacted several areas of the government, which included the National Park Service—and by extension, nonprofits like the National Park Foundation.
+News outlets reported on damage inflicted on parks because Park Service staff were unable to work during the shutdown, as the parks remained open without staff to attend to them.
 Services that were suspended included trash clean-up and road maintenance.
 On January 7, 2019, National Park Foundation president Will Shafroth announced the launch of a fundraising drive as a proactive measure, so that the NPS would be able to commence restoration efforts as soon as the parks reopened.